Inference in generalized linear models with robustness to misspecified variances

 The definition of the test involves $W$, which is unknown.
 In practice we only have an estimate of $W$ available, which converges to $\asW$ by Assumption 1.
 For the theoretical results of the remainder of this paper, we will treat $\asW$, though not $W$, as known.
-To motivate this, we note, in the first place, that any error terms relating to estimation of $\asW$ are of lower asymptotic order \citep{Barndorff:1989}.
-Secondly, as we will show below in Section \ref{sec:robust}, the validity of the test is invariant to misspecification of $\asW$, so it is not important to estimate it correctly.
+To motivate this, we note that any error terms relating to estimation of $\asW$ are of lower asymptotic order with respect to the parameter estimation \citep{Barndorff:1989, pace1997principles}.